awsdocs/amazon-s3-userguide/doc_source/batch-ops-examples-xcopy.md

    Configure an inventory list for a source bucket\.
 When you do this, you specify the destination bucket where you want the list to be stored\.
 The inventory report for the source bucket is published to the destination bucket\.
 In this procedure, the *source account* is the account that owns the source bucket\.

-   For information about how to use the console to configure an inventory, see [Configuring a new Amazon S3 inventory in the S3 console](configure-inventory.md)\.
+   For information about how to use the console to configure an inventory, see [Configuring Amazon S3 inventory](configure-inventory.md)\.

    Choose **CSV** for the output format\.